manthofani/SocialTweet/README.md

 ### How To Install
 - Clone the project
 - Check API and SocialTweet Folder
-- Read respective readme folder to run them.
+- Read respective readme in API and social-tweet folder to run them.

 ### Feature
 - Register